grisdy/image_classification_project/README.md

   - EfficientNet-B0
   - EfficientNet-B7

-You can also play around with my model and try to classify an image using [Streamlit](https://share.streamlit.io/)
+You can also play around with my model and try to classify an image using [Streamlit](https://grisdy-image-classification-project-streamlit-app-develo-gnhjda.streamlit.app/)

-You need to create an Streamlit account and then paste my GitHub URL